minhtran241/flexiconnect-architecture/README.md

 ## Authentication Service with PostgreSQL

 -   <strong>Authentication Service</strong> is an API for determining if the credentials from the request body is matching the data in the database.
-All the credentials are stored in a PostgreSQL images
+All the credentials are stored in a PostgreSQL image
 -   Package index
     -   [github.com/jackc/pgconn](https://github.com/jackc/pgconn) is a low-level `PostgreSQL` database driver.
-It operates at nearly the same level as the C library libpq.
+It operates at nearly the same level as the C library `libpq`.
         -   Installation
             ```sh
             go get -u github.com/jackc/pgconn